Helmut Kohl

-Helmut Josef Michael Kohl ([ˈhɛlmuːt ˈkoːl]; 3 April 1930 – 16 June 2017) was a German politician who served as Chancellor of Germany from 1982 to 1998 and Leader of the Christian Democratic Union (CDU) from 1973 to 1998.
-Kohl's 16-year tenure is the longest of any German chancellor since Otto von Bismarck, and oversaw the end of the Cold War, the German reunification and the creation of the European Union (EU).
-Furthermore, Kohl's 16 years and 30 day tenure is the longest for any democratically elected chancellor of Germany.
+Helmut Josef Michael Kohl ([ˈhɛlmuːt ˈkoːl]; 3 April 1930 – 16 June 2017) was a German politician who served as chancellor of Germany and governed the Federal Republic from 1982 to 1998.
+He was leader of the Christian Democratic Union (CDU) from 1973 to 1998 and oversaw the end of the Cold War, the German reunification and the creation of the European Union (EU).
+Kohl's 16-year tenure is the longest in German post-war history, and is the longest for any democratically elected chancellor of Germany.

 Born in Ludwigshafen to a Catholic family, Kohl joined the CDU in 1946 at the age of 16.
-He earned a PhD in history at Heidelberg University in 1958, and worked as a business executive before becoming a full-time politician.
+He earned a PhD in history at Heidelberg University in 1958 and worked as a business executive before becoming a full-time politician.
 He was elected as the youngest member of the Parliament of Rhineland-Palatinate in 1959 and from 1969 to 1976 was minister president of the Rhineland-Palatinate state.
 Viewed during the 1960s and the early 1970s as a progressive within the CDU, he was elected national chairman of the party in 1973.
 After he had become party leader, Kohl was increasingly seen as a more conservative figure.
 In the 1976 and 1980 federal elections his party performed well, but the social-liberal government of social democrat Helmut Schmidt was able to remain in power.
 After Schmidt had lost the support of the liberal FDP in 1982, Kohl was elected Chancellor through a constructive vote of no confidence, forming a coalition government with the FDP.
 Kohl chaired the G7 in 1985 and 1992.